chandrashekharh/cloudflash-firewall/README.md

 **/shorewall/server/:group/:action**

-This API  compiles the configurations for the respective clients directory and creates firewall and firewall.conf in /config/shorewall/:group/ directory we can call by two API's as below.
+This API  compiles the configurations for the respective clients directory and creates firewall and firewall.conf in /config/shorewall/:group/ directory we can call by three API's as below.

 **POST /shorewall/server/:group/capabilities**
+This API will be called only if we dont have capabilities file from respective clients, since it is generic capabilities file for all clients

 **Describe Service:**

     Verb  URI                                             Description
-    POST  /shorewall/server/:group/capabilities           Creates the capabilities on  shorewall server on respective client directory
+    POST  /shorewall/server/cpn-client1/capabilities      Creates the capabilities on  shorewall server on respective client directory

 ###Response JSON :

     {
        "result": "true"
     }

 **POST /shorewall/server/:group/build**